 Homeward Bound (11.19.17)

 I’m still waiting for the website to have the dots connected to sell the books.
 The design layout is not ready.
-Nick at the warehouse is doing me a big favor by coding the website, but that’s really not his primary responsibility as the vendor to pick, pack, and ship the products.
+Nick at the warehouse is doing me a big favor by coding the website, but that’s really not his primary responsibility.
+Nick is one of the owners of the warehouse and his job is to store, pick, pack, and ship the books.
 I have searched for a web developer in the past and have been unsuccessful finding a person available to code my website.
-Exasperating!
+It’s exasperating!

-I want to have pictures of Loblolly in the eco-friendly giftwrap for the website, but that eco-friendly giftwrap design is still percolating.
+I want to have pictures of Loblolly wrapped in eco-friendly gift wrap for the website, but that eco-friendly gift wrap design is still percolating in my consciousness.

-I’ve given the guys in the warehouse (not my warehouse – I am one of a hundred of their customers) their marching orders several times that all of the shipping material for Mommy Moo Moo is to be eco-friendly.
+I’ve given the guys in the warehouse (not my warehouse – I am 1 of 100+ of their customers) their marching orders several times that all of the shipping material for Mommy Moo Moo is to be eco-friendly.
 I trust that they are adhering to these guidelines, but I still send them eco-friendly suggestions for shipping tape, shipping labels, etc. Meanwhile, my books have arrived at the WORST time for my unique product to get acclimated into their system.
-November 17 – January 17 is “all hands on deck,” “all hell breaks loose” time in the warehouse shipping business.
+November 17 – January 17 is “all hands on deck” and “all hell breaks loose” time in the warehouse shipping business because of holiday shopping and returns.
 Yay.
-My books have joined the party, but just have to watch and learn with their eyes wide open until we’re fully functioning.
+My books have joined the party, but just have to watch and learn with their eyes wide open until the we are in the system fully functioning.
 By the way, after touring the warehouse, which is a small business able to provide the level of attention and detail that I am expecting for my business model, I got an up close and personal perspective of crap we don’t need on our planet.
 It’s 2017 people.
 It’s time to eliminate plastic!
 We need to create sustainable lifestyles and products.
 Once consumers demand this eco-friendly standard, the production and delivery systems will adapt to meet them.

 1.) the highest quality printed board books